-- Engineering and geologic analyses of the data with respect to the design and construction of the proposed industrial site. - Preparation of specific site seismicity, secondary seismic effects, and site response spectra (Appendix E). - Preparation of General Earthwork and Grading Specifications (Appendix F). - Preparation of this report presenting our review, conclusions and preliminary geotechnical design recommendations for the design and construction of the proposed industrial site.
+- Geologic site reconnaissance and mapping of surficial units. - Engineering and geologic analyses of the data with respect to the design and construction of the proposed industrial site. - Preparation of specific site seismicity, secondary seismic effects, and site response spectra (Appendix F). - Preparation of General Earthwork and Grading Specifications (Appendix G). - Preparation of this report presenting our review, conclusions and preliminary geotechnical design recommendations for the design and construction of the proposed industrial site.